6. Sister Immaculata, 1983

 In a biographical essay on the artist, the Bibliothèque National de France writes:

-The Albertina exhibition Stanley Roseman - Zeichnungen aus Köstern presented the powerfully expressive work entitled Brother Stephen, Portrait of a Trappist Monk in Prayer, (fig. 5).
+The Albertina exhibition Stanley Roseman - Zeichnungen aus Köstern included the drawing entitled Brother Stephen, Portrait of a Trappist Monk in Prayer, (fig. 5).
 Roseman drew Brother Stephen in choir at Bolton Abbey, County Kildare, during the artist's return to monasteries in Ireland in the winter of 1983.

 The Graphische Sammlung ALBERTINA, Vienna, presented in 1983 the first one-man show of drawings by an American artist with the exhibition Stanley Roseman - Zeichnungen aus Klöstern (Drawings from the Monasteries).